Corn field in Iowa under a blue sky

 Dual Enrollment AvailableNoNoYesYesYes

 There are a total of five different methods for homeschooling in Iowa.
-The first two options allow little to no public school involvement, while the last three allow more involvement and access through dual enrollment.
+The first two options allow little to no public school involvement.
+The last three allow more involvement and access to resources through dual enrollment.

 Depending on which services you would like to access, each option has unique benefits.
 Be sure to read through each method carefully, as each is different.
 For a visual comparison, check out Homeschool Iowa’s handy infographic, which can be found here

-All options include access to driver’s education and standardized testing, both provided by your local public school.
-These options do not require dual enrollment to access.
+All options include access to driver’s education and standardized testing at your local public school, and do not require dual enrollment to access.

 Option 1: Independent Private Instruction (IPI)

 IPI is one of two options with the least public school involvement and the fewest overall restrictions.
-However, this comes at the expense of the least amount of access to public school resources.
+This option offers the least amount of access to public school resources, including those for students with disabilities.

 Option 2: Competent Private Instruction (CPI) with Opt-Out Reporting

-CPI with opt-out reporting is another option with low public school involvement, at the expense of losing access to public services.
+CPI with opt-out reporting is another option with low public school involvement, but low resources access.
 These differences from the IPI plan can help make homeschool groups or co-ops more accessible.

 Option 3: CPI with Reporting & Annual Assessment